sgmurphy/wordpress-plugins/password-protected/readme.txt

 [Password Protected Pro](https://passwordprotectedwp.com/pricing/?utm_source=wp_org&utm_medium=readme) is a [Kinsta recommended plugin](https://kinsta.com/blog/password-protect-wordpress-site/) that offers powerful features that will take your WordPress website password protected to the next level.

 * Exclude page posts & post types - Option to exclude specific pages and post types from password protection.
-* Limit login attempts - Limit the user’s attempts to enter a password for a specified interval.
+* Limit login attempts - Limit the user's attempts to enter a password for a specified interval.
 * Lockdown time - Set a time (in minutes) during which users can not enter the password after their login attempts are limited.
 * Usage limits - Set a usage limit after which a password can not be used.
 * Status control - You can change the status of the password (Active, Deactivated, Expired).